 After the war, Dr. Stewart returned to Thamesville and he worked alongside his father in his medical practice.
 (His father died in 1929).
 According to the 1928 Ontario Medical Register, Dr. Stewart joined the College of Physicians and Surgeons on the 26th of August, 1919.
-He was appointed as a Medical Officer of Health for Camden Township.
+He was appointed as the Medical Officer of Health for Camden Township.
 He was a physician for the Moravian Reserve and he was designated as a Coroner.

 Dr. Stewart married Karolyn Marie Wesley on the 24th of July, 1926, in Newmarket, Ontario.
 Mrs. Wesley was born in Newmarket on the 27th of May, 1898.
 She was the 3rd of 5 children born to John Robert Wesley and the former Maud Trent.
 Her parents were farmers and her siblings were; John Cleland Wesley, Victor Edward Trent Wesley, Marjorie Trent Wesley and Athol “Marie” Wesley.
 Mrs. Stewart was a teacher.

 Dr. and Mrs. Stewart had two children, Donald and Carolyn.

 Like his father, Dr. Stewart was active on the Thamesville Public School Board.
 He was a member of the Masonic Lodge and the I.O.O.F.
 He was a member of the Thamesville Rotary Club and he served as President from 1938-1940.
 He belonged to the Presbyterian Church.

 Dr. Daniel Stewart died on the 20th of August, 1940 at St Joseph’s Hospital in Chatham.
 He was buried at the Sherman Cemetery in Thamesville.
 He was 47 years old.
 His wife Karolyn died in 1981 and she was also buried at the Sherman Cemetery.

 *Dr. Stewart appears on the ‘Gathering Our Heroes’ website.